protocolguild/documentation/docs/6-operating-guidelines.md

   - `timeWeighting` can be either 1.0 for full-time or .5 for part-time contributors
   - Existing contributors get "diluted" as newcomers come in
   - Continuing contributors get additional weight per month they are active.
 This means historic contributors don't maintain their split weighting if they leave protocol development
-  - Anyone who stops contributing should remove themselves from the membership
+  - Anyone who stops contributing should remove themselves from the membership, and may be removed via periodic curation reviews

 ## 6.4 Modifying Projects and Members